SoPra-FS25-Group-15/sopra-fs25-group-15-client/README.md

 2. Action Card Phase: Players strategically select and deploy action cards, using these either to boost their own advantage or to disrupt opponents' gameplay.
 3. Guessing Phase: Players submit their guesses regarding the location shown.
 Accuracy and speed are critical, impacting round outcomes significantly.
 4. Results and Next Round: Upon submission of all guesses, players are redirected to a results page displaying round outcomes, points earned, and player standings.
-5. Game Conclusion: Gameplay continues until a player successfully wins two consecutive rounds, allowing them to permanently discard the round card and win the game.
+5. Game Conclusion: Gameplay continues until a player successfully discards all of their round cards to win the game.
 6. Leaderboard Review: After game completion, players can review and compare their accumulated experience points (XP) and rankings on the persistent leaderboard page.

 ### Roadmap